Google Pixel 1 Camera Repair

 Step 13:

-Be careful not to scratch or smudge the rear cameras.
+Be careful not to damage the battery or rear cameras.

 Step 14: Disconnect the back glass